 About Dr. Hellen

-Dr. Hellen has lectured at major medical centers both in the States and overseas.
-She is one of the few United States of America-based scientists to receive extended funding from the World Health Organization (WHO) on diseases of developing nations.
-She has also been funded by the National Institute of Health (NIH) to study immune responses to infectious organisms.
+A recipient of the Marquis Lifetime Achievement Award, Dr. Hellen has conducted research in viruses, bacteria and parasites.
+Dr. Greenblatt has lectured to health practitioners and the lay public at major medical centers in the States and worldwide.
+She was one of the few U.S.A.-based scientists to receive extended funding from the World Health Organization (WHO).
+Dr. Hellen has also been funded by the National Institute of Health (NIH) for the study of the immune system.

-She has held research and management positions such as Chief Science Officer, Director, President, and Vice President for a variety of biomedical companies.
-Her research teams have been responsible for developing diagnostic tests for detecting HIV and other infections in mothers and newborns.
-Many of these assays are used both domestically and internationally to initiate or change the course of treatment.
+Dr. Hellen has held research and management positions such as Chief Science Officer, Director, President, and Vice President for a variety of biomedical companies.
+Her research teams have been responsible for pioneering the development of diagnostic tests for detecting HIV and other infections including in mothers and newborns.
+Many of these assays are used today throughout the clinical world.